Contact (1997) poster

 Crew

-Director – Robert Zemeckis, Screenplay – Michael Goldenberg & James V. Hart, Based on the Novel by Carl Sagan, Story – Ann Druyan & Carl Sagan, Producers – Steve Starkey & Robert Zemeckis, Photography – Don Burgess, Music – Alan Silvestri, Senior Visual Effects Supervisor – Ken Ralston, Visual Effects – Sony Pictures Imageworks Inc. (Supervisor – Stephen Rosenbaum), Additional Visual Effects – Big Sky Post, CIS Hollywood (Supervisor – Dr. Ken Jones), Industrial Light and Magic (Supervisor – Jim Mitchell), Pacific Ocean Digital, Warner Digital (Senior Supervisor – Michael Fink, Supervisor – Ariel Velasco Shaw) & Weta, Ltd, Special Effects Supervisor – Allen Hall, Production Design – Ed Verreaux.
+Director – Robert Zemeckis, Screenplay – Michael Goldenberg & James V. Hart, Based on the Novel Contact (1985) by Carl Sagan, Story – Ann Druyan & Carl Sagan, Producers – Steve Starkey & Robert Zemeckis, Photography – Don Burgess, Music – Alan Silvestri, Senior Visual Effects Supervisor – Ken Ralston, Visual Effects – Sony Pictures Imageworks Inc. (Supervisor – Stephen Rosenbaum), Additional Visual Effects – Big Sky Post, CIS Hollywood (Supervisor – Dr. Ken Jones), Industrial Light and Magic (Supervisor – Jim Mitchell), Pacific Ocean Digital, Warner Digital (Senior Supervisor – Michael Fink, Supervisor – Ariel Velasco Shaw) & Weta, Ltd, Special Effects Supervisor – Allen Hall, Production Design – Ed Verreaux.
 Production Company – Warner Brothers/South Side Amusement Company.

 Cast